LawleyFall2017/230-fall2017/weekly_materials/week11/mag-poetry2.md

 Once you have this working, open the Elements tab of the inspector, and look at how the attributes of the words change as you drag them.

 ## Optional Challenge 1: Constrain the Title Words in Sidebar
-Using an option from the Draggable API, constrain the movement of the title words so that they can't be removed from the sidebar.
+Using an option from the [jQuery Draggable API](http://api.jqueryui.com/draggable/), constrain the movement of the title words so that they can't be moved out of the sidebar.

 (An even more difficult challenge would be to find a way to constrain the poetry words so that they can only be on the fridge or in the tray.)

 ## Optional Challenge 2: Reading the Words from an Array
-Instead of putting the poetry words directly into your HTML, define them as an array in your script, and then add a function to loop through the array, create the `<p>` elements, and insert them into the DOM.
+Instead of putting a list of `<p>` elements containing the words directly into your HTML, include them as an array in your script.
+Then add a function to loop through the array, create the `<p>` elements, and insert them into the DOM.

 *If you use different words in your array, the same caveat from the last exercise applies: make sure you modify your code for the starting poem to only use words that are in your list.
-You should also remove any phrases or any words with punctuation.)*
+You should also remove any words or phrases with spaces or punctuation.*

 ## Submission
 Upload your revised file to banjo.rit.edu, and link to it from your class page.
 It must be submitted by 11:59pm on Wednesday, November 9.

 ## Possible Enhancements
-There is quite a bit you could do with this app to make it a potential portfolio or final project piece.
+You could enhance this app to make it a potential portfolio piece, or part of your final project.
 Here are a few ideas:
 - add a button that resets the board to its starting state
 - load new word sets with a `<select>` option
 - use images instead of words
-- save poems to local storage
+- save poems to local storage, and provide an option to reload them
 - share poems with a querystring URL
-- slightly rotate words when they're moved so they look more realistic (CSS transform/rotation)
+- give words a slight random rotation when they're moved so they look more realistic (CSS transform/rotation)
-- allow users to add words (be careful here; never underestimate users' ability to make trouble when allowed to create content)
+- allow users to add their own words (be careful with this, though; never underestimate users' ability to make trouble when allowed to create content)